EU presidency plan seeks to ease concern over banking union

 LONDON The European Central Bank would only supervise euro zone banks on a day-to-day basis if they had assets of more than 30 billion euros, European Union president Cyprus said in a draft compromise aimed at easing German concerns.

-The bloc's finance ministers meet on Wednesday to try and broker a deal on the first step towards a banking union, for their leaders to endorse at a summit in Brussels on Thursday and Friday to meet a self-imposed end of year deadline.
+The bloc's finance ministers meet on Wednesday to try and broker a deal on the first step towards a banking union, for their leaders to endorse at a summit in Brussels on Thursday and Friday.

-Germany only wants the ECB to supervise larger banks -- leaving its savings banks in particular still under local supervision -- while France and other member states say it should have powers to intervene in any of the euro zone's 6,000 lenders.
+Germany only wants the ECB to supervise larger banks, while France and other member states say it should have powers to intervene in any lender.

 The ECB, however, could still "at any time, on its own initiative or upon request by a national competent authority" decide to intervene directly in a euro zone bank that was deemed not to be significant.